 Providing healthy, nutritious meals is an important part of running a successful home daycare.

 Inevitably, it costs more to buy fresh produce and lean meats than processed foods.
 Foods that have little nutritional value but are a lot less expensive.
 There are ways for daycare providers on a budget to provide healthfully without cutting into their revenue.
 Meal planning is one way to do this: allocating your weekly grocery money into specific meals can help you avoid overspending and still provide delicious foods!

-Every week have a set meal plan for your home daycare.
-At the begging of the week, look at how many kids you have each day and what meals you will be serving.
+Every week, have a set meal plan for your home daycare.
+At the beginning of the week, look at how many kids you have each day and what meals you will be serving.
 Do you need to provide breakfast every day or just lunches?
-Then plan out what you plan on serving.
+Then, plan out what you plan on serving.
 Some government subsidies may have certain requirements.
 As well as they may require you to submit your meal plans to receive a credit.